 If you’re waking up with deep or bleeding scratches, there could be a few explanations.
 Severe scratch marks when you wake up could be caused by:

 - deep scratching from a pet

-The treatment or prevention of unexplained scratches depends on the cause.
+Treatment or prevention methods for unexplained scratches depends on their cause.